Hypercubed/Samir/README.md

 ## Goals

-Samir uses an incremental implementation of the MurmurHash3 (32-bit) hashing algorithm and a plugable processing system to convert JS values and objects to an non-cryptographic hash.
+Samir uses an incremental implementation of the MurmurHash3 (32-bit) hashing algorithm and a plugable processing system to convert JS values and objects to a non-cryptographic hash.
 Co-worker of [Smykowski](https://github.com/Hypercubed/smykowski) and [Milton](https://github.com/Hypercubed/milton).

 ## Features

-- Extendable
+- Extensible
 - Incremental

 ## Install